Quick answer

 Less common but serious.
 Coolant may be lost internally or the system may pressurise.

-Can you drive with the coolant warning light on?
+Head gasket symptoms βCan you drive with the coolant warning light on?

 Only with caution, and only after checking the situation.
-If the temperature gauge is normal and the coolant level is just slightly low, you may be able to top up with the correct coolant and drive carefully to a garage.
+If the temperature gauge is normal and the coolant level is only slightly low, you may be able to top up with the correct coolant and drive carefully to a garage.

 Do not keep driving if the engine is overheating, the coolant level is very low, steam appears, the warning returns quickly after topping up, or the heater blows cold while the engine is hot.